MicrosoftDocs/powerbi-docs/articles/powerbi-desktop-common-query-tasks.md

-﻿<properties
+---
-   pageTitle="Common query tasks in Power BI Desktop" description="Common query tasks in Power BI Desktop" services="powerbi" documentationCenter="" authors="davidiseminger" manager="erikre" backup="" editor="" tags="" qualityFocus="no" qualityDate=""/>
+title: Common query tasks in Power BI Desktop
+description: Common query tasks in Power BI Desktop

-<tags
-   ms.service="powerbi"
-   ms.devlang="NA"
-   ms.topic="article"
-   ms.tgt_pltfrm="NA"
-   ms.workload="powerbi"
-   ms.date="09/06/2017"
-   ms.author="davidi"/>
+services: powerbi
+documentationcenter: ''
+author: davidiseminger
+manager: erikre
+backup: ''
+editor: ''
+tags: ''
+qualityfocus: no
+qualitydate: ''

+ms.service: powerbi
+ms.devlang: NA
+ms.topic: article
+ms.tgt_pltfrm: NA
+ms.workload: powerbi
+ms.date: 09/06/2017
+ms.author: davidi

+---
 # Common query tasks in Power BI Desktop
 When working in the **Query Editor** window of Power BI Desktop, there are a handful of commonly used tasks.
 This document demonstrates those common tasks, and provides links for additional information.

 The common Query tasks demonstrated here are the following:

--    Connect to Data
+* Connect to Data
--    Shape and Combine Data
+* Shape and Combine Data
--    Group Rows
+* Group Rows
--    Pivot Columns
+* Pivot Columns
--    Create Custom Columns
+* Create Custom Columns
--    Query Formulas
+* Query Formulas

 We’ll use a few data connections to complete these tasks.
 The data is available for you to download or connect to, in case you want to step through these tasks yourself.